Find answers to Frequently Asked Questions:

 Longer answer: We can ship pretty much anywhere, and offer free international shipping, but the customer is responsible for customs clearing/duties, and local taxation.
 International shipments may be subject to customs processing and additional charges, customs policies vary from country to country, therefore you should contact your local customs office for more information.
 When customs clearance procedures are required, it can cause delays in arrival.
 If you can normally order product from the U.S. and have it shipped to you, then you can order from Purism in the same manner.

-By FedEx in USA, and USPS Priority Mail International for international shipments.
+By FedEX Ground in USA, and USPS Priority Mail International or DHL for international shipments.
 You can also pay for something faster, leave a note when ordering and contact ops(at)puri.sm.
+Email confirmation with tracking number is sent on the day of shipping.

 Non-ECC.
 Because ECC RAM takes modifying the motherboard in addition to selecting a CPU that supports ECC.